sysrq-reisub/infornography-sh/README.md

 # infornography-sh

-sh version of infornography
-a simple tool to get some info about the runnning os, with a fancy ascii art
+sh version of infornography; a simple tool to get some info about the runnning os, with a fancy ascii art

-tested on linux, with various shells should work on other unices too, as long as there are the /proc filesystem and some standard unix tools
+tested on linux, with various shells; should work on other unices too (at least on the BSDs)

 # todo